joelgriffith/sick-holder/README.md

 Modernizr.
 Without it you WILL get duplicate placeholder text in modern browsers!

 ##Support
 Clear back to IE7, possibly even 6 but haven't tested.
-All other vendors are supported.
+Most major vendors are supported.

 ##Usage
-Include sickholder.js or sickholder.min.js in your HTML as well as the sickholder.css.
-See index.html for an example.

-###Usage
-Include this script in your DOM ready file (parameters are optional):
+Include sickholder.js and sickholder.css in your site, and add this script to your DOM ready file (parameters are optional):

-    app.SickHolder.init({
+    sickHolder.init({
         nudgeTop : 5,                                   // Nudges the sickholder from the top nudgeLeft : 5,                                  // Nudges the sickholder from the left fontSize : 12,                                  // Adjusts the font size (or set it in the stylesheet) className : 'sick-holder'                       // Change the sickholder label class-name (warning, this will break styling!) containerClassName : 'sick-holder-container'    // Change the sickholder container class name (warning, this will break styling!)
     });

-##Future
-I plan on writing a jQuery plugin as well once I'm satisified with the native plugin.

 ##License
 MIT.
 Just use it!